VoIP installation checklist

 Unexpected rejection from old provider | Porting is rejected without clear reason | Ask for a rejection code or explanation, correct the issue, and resubmit the LOA |

-Step 5: Securing your VoIP phone system
+Step 6: Secure your VoIP phone system

 VoIP systems handle sensitive business and customer data, so VoIP security is critical.
-Most protections are implemented by your provider and IT team during setup, but it’s important to understand the key measures involved.
+Most protections are implemented by your provider and IT team during phone setup, but it’s important to understand the key measures involved.

 Essential VoIP security measures